-Service Provider means the provider of the Portfolio Service, and includes any duly appointed nominee of that provider.
+Service Provider means the provider of administration and custodial services (such as a personalised portfolio or wrap account service) through which you invest in the Funds, and includes any duly appointed nominee of that provider.

 Supervisor means The New Zealand Guardian Trust Company Limited, the supervisor of the Scheme.